Analogical Learning for Cross-Scenario Generalization: Framework and Application to Intelligent Localization: Problem Formulation

 The problem becomes more complex when the scenario is no longer constant.
 While the relationship between $\mathbb{A}$-attribute state and $\mathbb{B}$-attribute state still holds, its functional expression is no longer the fixed form in \eqref{general_mapping}, but scenario-dependent, i.e.,

-where $S = \left\{ {{S_1}, \ldots ,{S_k}} \right\}$ represents the scenario index, and ${\mathrm{g}}_{S}(\cdot)$ denotes the functional relationship in scenario $S$.
+where $S = \left\{ {{S_1}, \ldots ,{S_k}} \right\}$ represents the specific scenario, $\{1,\dots,k\}$ are the scenario index, and ${\mathrm{g}}_{S}(\cdot)$ denotes the functional relationship in scenario $S$.
 This scenario specificity occurs because, under different reference frames, the correspondence between the numeric representation of features and their meanings varies, ultimately affecting the numerical relationship between features.

-Since no universal mapping function exists for diverse scenarios, the fitting to the mapping function can only be limited to a specific scenario, i.e. learning a $NN_{i}(\cdot)$ based on the dataset collected in a specific scenario ${{\bf{D}}_i} = \left\{ {{{\left( {{A_1},{B_1}} \right)}^i}; \ldots ;{{\left( {{A_{{l^i}}},{B_{{l^i}}}} \right)}^i}} \right\},i=1,\ldots,k$, where $l^i$ is number of training data in ${{\bf{D}}_i}$.
+Since no universal mapping function exists for diverse scenarios, the fitting to the mapping function can only be limited to a specific scenario, i.e., learning a $NN_{i}(\cdot)$ based on the dataset collected in a specific scenario ${{\bf{D}}_i} = \left\{ {{{\left( {{A_1},{B_1}} \right)}^i}; \ldots ;{{\left( {{A_{{l^i}}},{B_{{l^i}}}} \right)}^i}} \right\},i=1,\ldots,k$, where $l^i$ is number of training data in ${{\bf{D}}_i}$.
 Meanwhile, $NN_{i}(\cdot)$, which approximates $g_{S^i}(\cdot)$, cannot directly substitute $g_{S^j}(\cdot)$ (where $j \neq i$) and is therefore inapplicable to other scenarios.
 Consequently, as new scenarios continuously emerge and existing scenarios dynamically change, the system will be trapped in perpetual training, incurring unsustainable resource expenditures and frequently obsolete intelligence.

 In addition, it is important to emphasize that multi-scenario generalization differs fundamentally from domain adaptation\citeup{domain_adaptation} or domain generalization\citeup{domain_generalization}.
 Detailed discussions are presented in the `Appendix'.